enesyazgan-sjsu/emotion-chatbot/README.md

 VideoStream.py creates a server and runs FER on a continuous webcam stream, sending the result of the FER for each captured frame to its client application, gui.py

+### If you have trouble installing dependancies for DoSpeech.py ###
+Uncomment the code at the top of DoSpeech.py for initial run, it will install dependancies on your system for you. (then you can re-comment it out because it takes a long time)
 #######################################
 ## FUNCTIONS
 #######################################